 Gift Guides — One of the easiest ways to stimulate holiday sales on your website is to help shoppers make decisions.
 Gift guides are the perfect way to do this.
 Gift guides should be very visual, highlight specific products and help guide shoppers to products that fit the person they are shopping for.
-It could be a duck hunter or a bass fisherman or a camper.
-Help them understand why a particular product is a great gift for that special someone.
+That person could be a duck hunter or a bass fisherman or a camper.
+Help him or her understand why a particular product is a great gift for that special someone.
 It will make a difference.

 Refund & Exchange Policies Matter — Shoppers want a smooth process to easily return and exchange items.
-There are lots of third-party tools out there that make this easier.
+Lots of third-party tools are out there that make this easier.
 But make sure that your return and exchange policy is simple and easy on the customer.
 They read it more than you think.

 Email Is Still Top Dog — For now, email remains the number one driver of e-commerce sales for our clients.
 There is no one-size-fits-all approach, and there is a deeper checklist for just the emails we will send out.
 If you include our automated drip and triggered campaigns, one client may fire over 75 different emails during the holiday season.
 At a minimum, make sure that you have your lists segmented (if you can) and that you are using subject line and creative testing for all of your emails to make sure you are driving the best results possible.

 FOMO — Never forget that the fear of missing out is a powerful psychological shopping tool.
-While you may have your promotional calendar perfectly set up along with your ads and your creative, if your offer is only good for a limited time (let’s say 3-4 days), you need to be prepared to continue to remind your audience that time is running out.
+Your promotional calendar may be perfectly set up along with your ads and your creative.
+But if your offer is only good for a limited time (let’s say 3-4 days), you need to be prepared to continue to remind your audience that time is running out.
 It’s not good enough to say it once and forget it.
 You have to continually remind them.